andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

++ The table provides insights into the usage patterns of casual and member users throughout the week, comparing average ride distances.
 + Casual users typically enjoy slightly longer distances per ride compared to member users throughout the week.
 + **Saturdays** stand out for both user groups, with casual users covering the longest distance per ride **(1.42 miles)** and member users closely following with **1.40 miles**.
 This suggests a preference for longer rides on weekends, potentially for leisure or recreational purposes.
 + Conversely, both user groups cover shorter distances per ride during weekdays.
 Casual users' shortest rides occur on **Wednesdays (1.30 miles)**, while member users' shortest rides are on **Mondays (1.30 miles)**, indicating a trend towards shorter rides at the beginning of the week.
 + Overall, distances covered per ride remain relatively consistent during weekdays for both casual and member users, likely reflecting commuting or transportation needs."

 --------------------------------------